 Other nominees: Amy Adams (American Hustle), Judi Dench (Philomena), Meryl Streep (August: Osage County), Sandra Bullock (Gravity)

 A lot of people predicted that win too.
 I am not the least surprised.
-Blanchett was at her best in ‘Blue Jasmine’.
+Blanchett was astonishingly good in ‘Blue Jasmine’.
 This solidifies her second Oscar.
-The first one she won for portraying Kate Hepburn in Scorsese’s ‘The Aviator’ (2004) alongside Leonardo DiCaprio.
+The first one she won for portraying Katherine Hepburn in Scorsese’s ‘The Aviator’ (2004), alongside Leonardo DiCaprio.